Tito Mboweni: A gifted, trailblazing leader with a sense of humour

 The outpouring of tributes from across the political spectrum is a tribute to the measure of a man who spent his life in the struggle and survived it without a whiff of scandal.

-Sadly, a rarity in South African public life these days.
+Sadly, such a record is a rarity in South African public life these days.

 Want to continue reading?
 Subscribe today.